GarlandKey/the-gun/README.md

 ### The Gun

-By: Fanare, Garland, Scotland, Raxdeg, & Shark.blub
+By: Fanare, Garland, Scotland, & Raxdeg

 This is a 3rd person shooter for the Q2 2025 Pirate Software Game Jam.